 I also love the relationships that she has with people, they are just so real and that is really enforced with the dialogue throughout.
 Just like the writing, it’s just very real.
 There are no exaggerations with the use of the teenage slang, which sometimes when people write teenagers there is a lot of!
 That just makes the series, that little bit easier to read.

 The interior artwork, as well as the cover art, is by Jamal Campbell and I adore it!
 His style brings together realism with that slightly cartoonistic and a slight disproportional feel.
 Don’t get me wrong that is NOT a bad thing, I absolutely love it.
 I don’t feel this is the case with all of his pieces and characters that he draws, but there are some in particular.
 Take ‘Dee’ for example, he is especially huge and out of proportion compared to the rest of the characters, yet the way that his details are drawn (tattoos, veins, skin tone etc) are incredibly realistic.
 It’s a perfect combination of the two I find.

 Overall this story is incredibly emotional.
 The message that she hear from her mother brought a tear to my eye.
 You can just imagine what that would be like for someone who never really knew who her parents were.
 It’s beautiful.
 And the art only adds to that.
 The way that Campbell shows emotion within the facial expressions of each of the characters is incredible.
 You don’t even need to read the narration or speech within the comic to understand how the characters are feeling, and that really is a skill!
 My favourite piece of art throughout the book has to be when we first see Naomi in full costume.
 It’s mesmerizing and I actually found myself smiling at the page.

-I cannot express how much I loved this book.
+I cannot express how much I loved Naomi Season One.
 Bendis has really knocked it out of the park and this just makes me want to continue reading more about this incredible character.
 Roll on season two I say!